-10 Compliance with EN 206 and BS 8500-2
+11. Compliance with BS EN 206 and BS 8500-2

-The requirement within these Regulations to comply with EN 206 and BS 8500-2 shall be limited to the requirements set out in the standards relevant to the definition of constituents and concretes, production requirements and general obligations to meet conformity criteria.
-Any sections of the standards which specifically require the selection of criteria by the customer, or which are subject to special knowledge not normally within the knowledge of the producer are excluded.
+The requirement within these Regulations to comply with BS EN 206 and BS 8500-2 shall be limited to the requirements set out in the standards relevant to the definition of constituents and concretes, production requirements and general obligations to meet conformity criteria.
+Any section of the standards which specifically require the selection of criteria by the customer, or which are subject to special knowledge not normally within the knowledge of the producer are excluded.

-11 Concrete Design
+12. Concrete Design

-This relates to Initial Testing of Concrete set out within Annex A of EN 206 and is the act of determining the characteristics, in respect of fresh and hardened concrete, of a particular combination of constituents across a range of cement contents in order to be able to provide concrete of the specified characteristics.
+This relates to Initial Testing of Concrete set out within Annex A of BS EN 206 and is the act of determining the characteristics, in respect of fresh and hardened concrete, of a particular combination of constituents across a range of cement contents in order to be able to provide concrete of the specified characteristics.

-12 Contract Quality Plan
+13. Contract Quality Plan